etesync/etebase-docs/docs/overview.md

 ### Metadata

-Collections can be used interchangeably with items, so all of the fields here are [the same](#metadata), with the exception of `name` which unlike for items, should be set for collections.
+Collections can be used interchangeably with items so they use the same `ItemMetadata` type.
+This means that all of the fields here are [the same as for items](#metadata), with the exception of `name` which unlike for items, should be set for collections.

 #### `name: string`